 Config Server is an externalized application configuration service.
 It is based on the open-source Spring Cloud Config project, which provides a centralized server for delivering external configuration properties to an application and a central source for managing this configuration across deployment environments.
 Spring Cloud Config includes support for a number of backends, including Git, HashiCorp Vault, and CredHub.

-Within a PCF foundation, a “mirror service” makes a full mirror of each Git repository (“R1”, “R2”, “R3”) used by a Config Server service instance.
+Within a VMware Tanzu Application Service for VMs (TAS) foundation, a “mirror service” makes a full mirror of each Git repository (“R1”, “R2”, “R3”) used by a Config Server service instance.
 The Config Server service instance, in turn, clones repositories from this mirror rather than cloning from the external Git server directly.

 Operators control the mirror service’s updates to its mirrors.
-Config Server service instances can also use the Pivotal Application Service (PAS) CredHub as a backend for storing secrets.
+Config Server service instances can also use the VMware Tanzu Application Service for VMs (TAS) CredHub as a backend for storing secrets.